Herbertph/CrudFullStack/README.md

 # CRUD User Management

-A simple CRUD (Create, Read, Update, Delete) application to manage users, built using React for the frontend and Node.js for the backend.
+A simple CRUD (Create, Read, Update, Delete) application to manage users, built using React for the frontend, Node.js for the backend and MySQL for the Database.

 ## Table of Contents